selsamman/amorphic-docs/index.md

 * **Persistor** - Is the Object Relational Mapper (or non-relational in the case of MongoDB) that persists your data and manages it's retrieval.

-### Session Oriented
+### Stateful Sessions

- Each web browser session gets it's own session and it's own "object space".
+ Each web browser session gets it's own session on the server with and it's own "object space".
 There are no objects that are shared between sessions.
 Amorphic manages sessions using Connect and it's session semantics.
 This means that if you configure Redis as your session store you can load balance across multiple servers.
 Amorphic is optimized for sticky sessions.

+ ### Applicablity ###

+ Because Amorphic is stateful and instantiates your full application on the server and the browser it is less suitable for highly scalable applications.
+The tradeoff is between ease of development vs performance Amorphic prioritizes ease of development over resource efficiency.